evyatar9/Writeups/CTFs/2021-CyberArk/Innovation/1-We_have_a_liftoff/README.md

 # We have a liftoff! - Solution

-According the description we need to send POST request to [https://v0tw7ojr02.execute-api.us-west-2.amazonaws.com/fireitup](https://v0tw7ojr02.execute-api.us-west-2.amazonaws.com/fireitup).
+According the challenge description we need to send HTTP POST request to [https://v0tw7ojr02.execute-api.us-west-2.amazonaws.com/fireitup](https://v0tw7ojr02.execute-api.us-west-2.amazonaws.com/fireitup).

 Let's send it using [BurpSuite](https://portswigger.net/burp):